kenta-hirahara/kempo2_sotsuron/README.md

 # KEMPO2: A space plasma simulator

-KEMPO2 - *Kyoto university ElectroMagnetic Particle cOde: 2D version* is a two-dimensional Particle-in-Cell code with Graphical User Interface for the analysis of whistler-mode instability.
+KEMPO2 - is a two-dimensional Particle-in-Cell code with Graphical User Interface for the analysis of whistler-mode instability.
 The simulation interface is designed with App Designer in MATLAB environment.

 # Requirement